carlosdavis/wordpress-plugins/add-to-any/README.txt

 = Why doesn't Facebook use the page title and how can I set the image Facebook uses? =

 Facebook does link sharing a little differently than most other services.
 Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
-Unlike other services, Facebook does not accept the values you have set for your AddToAny sharing widget.
+Unlike other services, Facebook does not accept the values you have set for your sharing widget.
 To change the title, description or image on Facebook, you will need to modify your theme.

-Try running Facebook's <a href="http://developers.facebook.com/tools/lint">URL Linter</a> on your pages to see how Facebook is reading your site.
+Try running Facebook's <a href="http://developers.facebook.com/tools/debug">URL Debugger</a> on your pages to see how Facebook is reading your site.

 To change the title, description and/or image on Facebook, you will need to modify your theme's header file according to <a href="http://developers.facebook.com/docs/opengraph/">Facebook's specification</a>.
 With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
 Please see that plugin for details, and post in the WordPress or plugin author's forums for more support.

 For more technical information on setting your pages up for Facebook sharing, see "Step 2 - Get Open Graph Tags" in <a href="http://developers.facebook.com/docs/reference/plugins/like/">Facebook's documentation</a>.

-= Why does the Facebook Like Button, Twitter Tweet Button, or Google +1 Button have so much whitespace to the right of it? =
+= Why does the Facebook Like Button, Twitter Tweet Button, Google+ Share Button, or Google +1 Button have so much whitespace to the right of it? =

 The minimum width for the Facebook Like Button is 90 pixels.
 This is required to display the total number of Likes to the right of the button.
-See Facebook's <a href="http://developers.facebook.com/docs/reference/plugins/like">Like Button documentation</a> for details.
+See Facebook's <a href="http://developers.facebook.com/docs/reference/plugins/like">Like Button documentation</a> for details

-It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.facebook_like { width:50px !important; }`
+It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.a2a_button_facebook_like { width:50px !important; }`

 The Twitter Tweet Button with 'total count' enabled is 130 pixels.
-You can change the width using CSS code, for instance: `.twitter_tweet { width:100px !important; }`
+You can change the width using CSS code, for instance: `.a2a_button_twitter_tweet { width:100px !important; }`

 The Google +1 Button with 'total count' enabled is 90 pixels.
-You can change the width using CSS code, for instance: `.google_plusone { width:65px !important; }`
+You can change the width using CSS code, for instance: `.a2a_button_google_plusone { width:65px !important; }`

+The Google+ Share Button width can be changed using CSS code, for instance: `.a2a_button_google_plus_share { width:57px !important; }`

 = Does the plugin output W3C valid code? =

-Yes, AddToAny outputs 100% W3C valid XHTML & HTML5 and W3C valid CSS 3.0 by default.
+Yes, this plugin outputs 100% W3C valid XHTML & HTML5 and W3C valid CSS 3.0 by default.

 If you use the Facebook Like, Twitter Tweet or Google +1 buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
 It's needed to prevent scrollbars from appearing over the Like, Tweet, and +1 buttons inside of the iframes.

 If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
 It's utilized for cross-browser compatibility with Internet Explorer.
 For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't [sic] my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.

-Regardless of circumstances for passing W3C tests, the AddToAny plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
+Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
 Both <a href="http://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="http://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> are taken very seriously.

 = Is there a shortcode for sharing? =

-Yes, you can place AddToAny exactly where you want it by inserting the following shortcode in a post or page:
+Yes, you can place your sharing buttons exactly where you want them by inserting the following shortcode in a post or page:
 `[addtoany]`

 You can also customize the shared URL like so: